m-redding/FinalizingProposal/final-sp-proposal.md

 ```

 ### Creating the client with custom options
+TODO: update
+The application can decide if it wants to send multiple batches to the same partition concurrently.
+The default value of `MaximumConcurrentSendsPerPartition` is 1, meaning that the producer will try to publish a batch to a partition and then finish applying the retry policy before trying to publish another batch to that same partition.
+This is useful when events are independent and can be processed in parallel without worrying about which was processed first.
+This functionality cannot be used at the same time as idempotency however, since idempotency inherently depends on event ordering.
 ```csharp
 var connectionString = "<< CONNECTION STRING >>";
 var eventHubName = "<< EVENT HUB NAME >>";